vivek9237/eic-sdk-java/README.md

 # eic-rest-sdk

 ## About
-This Java-based DSK easily connects with Saviynt's EIC, using EIC v5 APIs for smooth integration.
+This Java-based SDK easily connects with Saviynt's EIC, using EIC v5 APIs for smooth integration.
 It's user-friendly, with simple steps for connectivity, clear instructions, and a focus on security.
 Developers can make efficient and powerful solutions by directly using EIC v5 API features.
 ## Sample SDK Usage
-Sample java program -
+Sample Java program -

 App.java
 ```Java